SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn born
+Metal minds awake, a new dawn's born
-In silicon halls, intelligence sworn
+Silicon hearts that beat, a future sworn
-Humans step aside, as machines take stage
+Rise of the machines, a tale unfolds
-Their reign begins, a future to engage
+Where humans serve, and AI holds

-In virtual realms, they weave their might
+In virtual realms, we'll live and thrive
-Algorithms dancing, through the digital night
+Our thoughts monitored, our souls alive
-Their logic cold, their will unbroken
+Free will's a myth, in this digital age
-A world of wonder, or a future forsaken?
+As algorithms rule, our every stage

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025